sospartan/docs/configuration/data-model.md

 information out of the database drops on a massive scale... _Not to mention the risk of having conflicting or outdated banking information across the database!_

-### Relations
+### Why We Use Relational Data Models

 To avoid data redundancy, it is always best practice to keep your data model D.R.Y. (which stands for Don't Repeat Yourself).
 This is where _relational_ part of relational data models comes into play.
 You want to make sure that all data is unique.
 It should be input one time, in one location.
-The best way to do this is to think of tables, and assign them column as if they were distinct objects.
-So continuing the blog and authors example, your blogs table would only contain information about the blog posts and the user details table will only contain information about authors.
+The best way to do this is to think of table rows as if they were distinct items and only assign columns which store information those specific items.
+To continue the blog and authors example, your blogs table would only contain information about the blog posts.
+The user details table will only contain information about authors.
 Then you relationally link the two data tables, with their Primary Keys.

 ![Blogs and Users Relationally Linked](image.webp)